Your best friend is lamenting that their high school senior has too many things to list on the Activities section of the Common App.

 You admit you and your senior are scrambling to come up with activities to fill half of the 10 slots.

-Start here An extra-curricular activity doesn’t have to be school-related, it just needs to take place outside the classroom.
+An extracurricular activity doesn’t have to be school-related, it just needs to take place outside the classroom.

 What does your student do when they’re not in class?